-You may feel emotionally charge and want to reach out to the one you still love but it will do more harm than good.
+You may feel emotionally charged and want to reach out to the one you still love, but it will do more harm than good.

 The first and most crucial step to letting go of someone you love is to cut all contact and remove them from your social network accounts.

 During this time, your mind and heart are going to fixate on the person who is no longer in your life.